- Our Services

 National Runaway Switchboard

-The OCA was created in Chapter 176 of the Acts of 2008, "An Act Protecting Children in the Care of the Commonwealth," to investigate critical incidents involving children receiving services from the Commonwealth, review complaints regarding these services, and work with state agencies to develop inter-agency coordination.
+The Office of the Child Advocate was created in Chapter 176 of the Acts of 2008, "An Act Protecting Children in the Care of the Commonwealth," to investigate critical incidents involving children receiving services from the Commonwealth, review complaints regarding these services, and work with state agencies to develop inter-agency coordination.
 The OCA has a special responsibility toward children in the care of the Commonwealth and in helping to resolve the problems of youth in foster care.